anarojoecheburua/Gaussian-Processes/README.md

 ### Prerequisites

-Before using the Streamlit App, make sure you have the following prerequisites installed:
+Before using the different Streamlit Apps, make sure you have the following prerequisites installed:

 - Python
 - Streamlit